 When installing, find the center of the space you want to cover and draw a 90-degree angle from that point to act as points of reference.
-You will start your tiles from the center and work your way to each side.
-Be sure to apply your adhesive to the tile and not the wall or ceiling.
+Start your tiles from the center and work your way to each side.
+Be sure to apply adhesive to the tile and not the wall or ceiling.
 Apply the tile and press firmly, making sure to overlap the edges of each tile.
 You will have a couple of minutes to adjust before the adhesive dries.

 Things To Keep In Mind

-Remember to thoroughly clean all surfaces before you apply your PVC ceiling tiles.
+Remember to thoroughly clean all surfaces before you Install if you are doing a Glue Up Installation.
 Remove any loose plaster, paint, wallpaper, and oily residue.
-You will also need adhesive (any good quality urethane or rubber based adhesive will do), a tape measure, a straight edge, scissors, box cutter, and a cleaning cloth or moist sponge.
+Use a good adhesive (any good quality urethane or rubber based adhesive will do), a tape measure, a straight edge, scissors, box cutter, and a cleaning cloth or moist sponge.

 Soon, you will have a new and beautiful accent wall or ceiling!
 And our company carries a wide selection of PVC ceiling tiles to get you started on your DIY project.
-Visit us online today to explore our selection!
+Visit Us On Line Today today to explore our selection PVC Ceiling Tiles!